Franklin Real Estate and Homes For SaleCity

 Parks and Recreation in Franklin

-The Park at Harlinsdale Farm is a spacious, stretching landscape of rolling hills that features a large pond for fishing and a dog park for furry friends.
+The Park at Harlinsdale Farm is a spacious landscape of rolling hills that features a large pond for fishing and a dog park for furry friends.

 Pinkerton Park and Liberty Park offer playgrounds, picnic areas, jogging paths, and restful green spaces to relax.
 Additionally, Liberty Park has disc golf courses and a baseball field.